EnquistLab/RTNRS/cran-comments.md

 * This is a new release.

 ## Notes
 * The examples may take more than 5 seconds to run depending on internet speed and how busy the API is.
 The slowdown is on the API side, and not the R side of things.
+To be safe, I've moved testing of examples to testing via testthat

 * Per comments on the previous submission, I've removed the example from the documentation of an unexported function.